sven-hash/docs/src/nodes/mix-node-setup.md

 This will bind the mix node to the available host `10.126.5.7`, but announce the mix node's public IP to the directory server as `36.68.243.18`.
 It's up to you as a node operator to ensure that your public and private IPs match up properly.

 ## Metrics / API endpoints
-The mix node binary exposes several API endpoints that can be pinged in order to gather information about the node, and the Validator API exposes numerous mix node related endpoints which provide network-wide information about mix nodes, the network topology (the list of avaliable mix nodes for packet routing), and information regarding uptime monitoring and rewarding history.
+The mix node binary exposes several API endpoints that can be pinged in order to gather information about the node, and the Nym API (previously 'Validator API') exposes numerous mix node related endpoints which provide network-wide information about mix nodes, the network topology (the list of avaliable mix nodes for packet routing), and information regarding uptime monitoring and rewarding history.

 ### Mix node API endpoints
 Since the mix node binary exposes several API endpoints itself, you can ping these easily via curl: